Roman Sorin

 I'm Roman, a software engineer based in Nashville, TN.

-I have over 6 years of experience spanning various industries, including FinTech, real estate, healthcare, supply chain, and eCommerce.
-Currently, I'm serving as a senior engineer at Capital Rx, where I work on our invoicing and payments systems.
+I have over 6 years of experience spanning various industries, including FinTech, real estate, and healthcare.
+Currently, I'm a senior engineer at Capital Rx, where I work on our invoicing, payments, and pharmacy claims routing systems.

-Before my role at Capital Rx, I co-founded Realbid, a fractional real estate investment platform.
+I previously founded Realbid, a fractional real estate investment platform.
 Our mission was to democratize investing, making it accessible to all individuals regardless of their financial background.
 In just under six months since launch, we captured over $40,000 in investments and brought more than 500 users to the platform.

 Work with me